An ergonomist lists different health factors that can make us feel good around the office

 man sitting at a desk in an office

-Good lighting is a prerequisite for wellbeing and helps us to see and work better.
-Position desks so that you get day light without getting reflections on screens.
-Keep in mind that any ceiling lights should be even and should come in front of the body to avoid shadows.
-Combine this with focused desk lighting which should be placed according to the employees' needs.
+Good lighting is a prerequisite for well-being and helps us both see and work better.
+Place the desks to take advantage of daylight, without getting reflections on the screens.
+Remember that ceiling lighting should be even and come directly in front of the body to avoid shadows.
+Combine with directed desk lighting, which should be adjustable in strength according to the employees' age.

-Do you have proper lighting in the premises?
-The cap test can give you the answer.
-Place your hands above your eyes.
-If the light feels more pleasant "with the cap on" then that means that the lighting needs to be improved.
+Have the right lighting in the room?
+The cap test can give answers.
+Hold your hands above your eyes.
+If the light feels more comfortable "with the cap on" – then the lighting needs improvement.
+Tip: Take lunchtime walks during winter, a chance to recharge energy from daylight.

 A person looking into the camera and smiling